Investing in Green Technology Companies and Stocks

 Another indoor farming trend that’s being thrown around is container farming which generally means converting old shipping containers into grow rooms.
 A container in the grocery store parking lot churning out vegetables has to be a great idea, right?
 Not necessarily.

 In order to study the economics of container farming, we traveled to a country where the vegetables are more expensive than anywhere else in the world – Nauru.
 It’s the least visited nation in the world inhabited by the world’s most obese people.
 Our back of the napkin math showed that a container farming operation would be a risky enterprise for anyone to undertake, not just in Nauru where there were some understandably challenging conditions.
-From what we’ve seen so far, container farming is not economically viable.
+From what we’ve seen so far, indoor farming is just not economically viable without being subsidized.

 When it comes to investing in agriculture, we’re long-time investors in Archer Daniels Midland (ADM), but for dividend growth reasons.
 ADM probably uses technology in all aspects of global food processing and commodity trading but you would hardly consider them a pure-play on agriculture technology.
 We have only come across a few names that would be considered pure-plays on the agtech theme.
 One of those is Arcadia Biosciences (RKDA) which was supposed to be heading for greatness with their patented seeds that expressed desirable traits.
 Since that 2015 IPO, shares of Arcadia have fallen -96%, leaving us to conclude whatever value-add they were touting to investors never panned out.